stimm-ai/stimm/docs/developer/integration-examples.md

 #### Steps

 1. **Obtain a LiveKit token**
    Stimm’s backend provides an endpoint (`/api/livekit/create-room`) that creates a LiveKit room for a given agent and returns a token for the frontend to connect.
-You can call it from your client (no authentication required for local development) or generate tokens server‑side using the LiveKit API keys.
+You can call it from your client (no authentication required for local development) or generate tokens server-side using the LiveKit API keys.

 2. **Connect with the LiveKit JavaScript SDK**
    Install `@livekit/client` and connect to the room: